Ken Reindel, September 9, 2019

 It is believed that this DC issue is likely to get worse as more hungry appliances come on line and we become more and more dependent on power from the mains.
 Granted, many appliances have improved in the average energy they consume, but sometimes this happens at the expense of peak energy consumption.
 Even modern clothes irons will dim the lights as they cycle on and off!

 In addition to stabilizing voltage and frequency, all KCC Scientific products will “consume” DC.
 In other words, you can add huge levels of DC to the mains and KCC Scientific products won’t mind a bit.
 That’s because of the PFC power supplies used on the mains input side, which are capable of turning this DC into useful energy.
-There will be no coupling between this DC and the output–none!
+There will be no coupling between this DC and the AC output that powers your audio equipment–none!
 It’s a major advantage to our Mains Reconstruction methodology.

 Another interesting advantage of using KCC Scientific Voltage and Frequency Converters.
 They thoroughly remove AC mains power issues from your audio experience for good!